mbeps/personal-portfolio/public/blogs/transformer-architecture/blog.md

 ## 7.1 - Optimisation Algorithms

 The original Transformer used the Adam optimizer with specific hyperparameters: $\beta_1=0.9$, $\beta_2=0.98$, and $\epsilon=10^{-9}$.1
 Modern LLMs often use AdamW, which decouples weight decay from the gradient update.
-This ensures that regularisation is applied correctly to the weights directly, rather than being muddled with the adaptive learning rate momentum.26
+This ensures that regularisation is applied correctly to the weights directly, rather than being muddled with the adaptive learning rate momentum.

 ## 7.2 - Learning Rate Schedules